styleguidist/react-styleguidist/docs/Configuration.md

 Type: `String` or `Array`, optional

-Your application static assets folder, will be accessible as `/` in the style guide dev server.
+Your application static assets folder will be accessible as `/` in the style guide dev server.

 #### `compilerConfig`